 According to the UK Hospitality Industry Statistics 2021 report, the industry employed approximately 3.2 million people in 2019, and generated a total revenue of £133.5 billion.

 The industry’s contribution to the UK’s GDP was estimated to be around 6%, making it one of the most important sectors in the country.

 However, due to the COVID-19 pandemic, the industry has faced significant challenges and has had to adapt to changing circumstances in order to survive.

-In conclusion, hospitality in the UK is a dynamic and diverse sector that offers a range of services and employment opportunities to people from various backgrounds and cultures.
+In conclusion, the hospitality industry in the UK is a dynamic and diverse sector that offers a range of services and employment opportunities to people from various backgrounds and cultures.
 It is committed to delivering high-quality services and promoting diversity and inclusion while facing challenges and trends that are shaping its future.

 Furthermore, as the industry continues to evolve and adapt to changing consumer preferences and technological advancements, it is essential to maintain its commitment to quality, sustainability, and innovation to remain competitive and relevant in a rapidly changing landscape.

 What is the hospitality industry in the UK?

 Hospitality in the UK comprises several businesses that offer services related to travel, tourism, accommodation, food, and events.

 What are some of the key features of the hospitality sector in the UK?